 ALA has been a leader in education since it was founded.
 The association plays a unique role in assessing the continuing education needs of its members and of those in the profession; delivering programs to meet those needs; communicating their availability; and offering training where appropriate.
-As a priority for the association, continuing education is sponsored and delivered by every division, round table and office within ALA — including ALA Online Learning, which providesa host of resources for training and learning opportunities.
-Many of these events will be free, are online, and have no travel requirements.
+As a priority for the association, continuing education is sponsored and delivered by every division, round table and office within ALA — including ALA Online Learning, which provides a host of resources for training and learning opportunities.

 “Align your training with strategic priorities,” says Lorelle Swader, director of ALA Office for Human Resource Development and Recruitment.
 “Staff training is different than public training.
 Make sure that all of your training supports those outcomes and priorities for your library.
 Think in terms of outcomes rather than trainings.
 What outcome or result are you looking for?
 What problem are you trying to address?
 Once you’ve determined your outcome then you can determine if training is the best way to reach that outcome.
 Don’t invest time and resources in training that’s not needed.”